Adjustment of Status Based on an Offer of Employment

 A person may come to the Houston area from another country with the intent of staying for a definite period of time to work on a project.
 During that stay, his or her employer may recognize positive potential for that employee to remain in the United States for permanent position.
 At that point, a person needs to seek an adjustment of status.
 This process will change the person from a "nonimmigrant," which means a person who came to the United States for a temporary, limited period of time, to "permanent resident," a person authorized to live and work in the United States indefinitely.

 If you or your employee need an adjustment of status, a dedicated Houston immigration lawyer can assist you.
 An adjustment of status allows a person who is in the United States for a temporary work assignment to become a lawful permanent resident who may reside in the United States indefinitely.
 In the future, a permanent resident may choose to apply for citizenship.
 Kathryn Karam is a dedicated board-certified attorney who helps employers and employees solve complicated immigration problems.

-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to schedule a consultation to discuss adjusting your status.
+Call Karam Immigration Law today at (832) 582-0620 to schedule a consultation to discuss adjusting your status.
 Kathryn Karam represents people throughout the Houston area, including Cinco Ranch, Katy, Cypress, The Woodlands, Baytown, Clear Lake and Pearland.